robert/robert.github.com/_posts/2020-05-26-a-blogging-style-guide-vol-2.md

 ## Website design

-* Don't write your "[About Me](/about)" page in the third person, since you obviously wrote it
+* Don't write your "[About Me](/about)" page in the third person, since it was obviously written by you
 * Do put dates on your posts.
 Some people will encourage you not to because your work should be timeless and immortal.
 But the world moves and most of your work won't be.
 Knowing when a piece was written helps your readers to put it in context.
-* Have a prominent "[Best of](/)" section so people who want to read more of your writing have a clear place to start.
+* Have a prominent "[Best of](/)" section so people who want to read more of your writing have a obvious place to start.

 ## Asking for feedback from friends and family